-All use of electronic networks shall be consistent with the District 101 goal of promoting educational excellence by facilitating resource sharing, innovation, and communication.
-These procedures do not attempt to state all required or proscribed behavior by users.
+All use of the District’s electronic networks shall be consistent with the District’s goal of promoting educational excellence by facilitating resource sharing, innovation, and communication.
+These procedures do not attempt to state all required or prohibited behavior by users.
 However, some specific examples are provided.
-The failure of any user to follow these procedures will result in the loss of privileges, disciplinary action, and/or appropriate legal action.
+The failure of any user to follow these procedures will result in the loss of privileges, disciplinary action, and/or legal action.

 Terms and Conditions

 The term electronic networks includes all of the District’s technology resources, including, but not limited to: